 When installing flexible tubing, simply make any required cut with a utility knife.
 With the proper fitting connection, flexible tubing can then be securely attached to the same or a different tubing material.

-Before beginning to work on supply lines, turn off the water supply at the main shutoff valve.
-Then drain the pipes by opening a faucet a the lowest level in the building.
+CAUTION: Before beginning work on supply lines, turn off the water supply at the main shutoff valve.
+Then drain the pipes by opening the faucet at the lowest level in the building.